Jumia/open-source/README.md

 ### Maintainers

 Maintainers are the contact people for a project.
 They are also the only contributors who can package new versions and apply changes to the repository (i.e., merge pull requests).
 Every project must have at least one maintainer.
-This should be described in the project's readme.md

-The Open Source Team reserves the right to contact maintainers to ensure a project remains active/maintained.
+The Jumia Open Source Team reserves the right to contact maintainers to ensure a project remains active/maintained.
 If the project is not being maintained, we will work with you to either find a new maintainer or remove the project from our organization page.
 Please be responsive to all internal queries about your project and its status.

 #### Create a Maintainers File

-Every project needs a ‘[MAINTAINERS](https://github.com/Jumia/how-to-open-source/MAINTAINERS.md)’ file (listing all maintainers) at its root.
+Every project needs a ‘MAINTAINERS’ file (listing all maintainers) at its root.
+Format:

+     [full name] <email address>
+     [second full name] <email address>
+     etc.

 #### Be Prompt and Responsive

 Respond promptly to pull requests and issues.
 “Within 72 hours” is a good window.
 Open issues do not make your project “look popular.”
 Instead, they make it look like you're neglecting your project.
-If project workload becomes unmanageable, ask the OpenSource Team or the community for help.
+If project workload becomes unmanageable, ask the Jumia Opensource Team or the community for help.

 If you are away/on vacation and can’t respond to PRs/issues promptly, find someone who can.